-Banana and coconut are a natural combination and this delicious quick bread is a great way to enjoy them.
-It’s also easy to make…you can throw the ingredients together in twenty minutes, then just let the oven do its work.
-Enjoy it warm right out of the oven or toasted for breakfast the next day.
+Banana and coconut are a natural combination and this quick bread is a great way to enjoy them.
+It’s easy to make: you can throw the ingredients together in twenty minutes, and then just let the oven do its work.
+Enjoy this bread warm out of the oven or toasted for breakfast the next day.

 Banana Bread with Coconut & Pecans

 - 1-3/4 cups all-purpose flour, spooned into measuring cup and leveled-off